| (英会話リスニングスクリプト) About 40% of the world's population live

 to walk, but it is safer to go by cab - over 2,000 people

+a year are murdered.
 In Tokyo, people still leave their cars

 unlocked, but the city is still uncivilized in other ways;